 Advances opportunities for professional development in areas such as certification, career development, Diploma/ADN to BSN education, mentoring programs, professional organization involvement and volunteerism.
 Develops programs and initiatives to advance professional recognition for nurses.
 Develops processes to enhance nursing professionalism.
 Advances opportunities for networking of nurses, such as the Nursing Professional Development Fair and events to support ongoing education.

 Nursing Research and Evidence-Based Practice Committee

-Advances nursing research- and evidence-based practice projects across Northwestern Medicine through education, mentoring and the development of effective processes and support structures.
+Advances nursing research- and evidence-based practice projects across Northwestern Memorial Hospital through education, mentoring and the development of effective processes and support structures.
 Participates in planning and executing the annual Nursing Research Symposium.
 Approves credentials of all nursing principal investigator candidates and makes recommendations to Northwestern University's Associate Vice President for Research.
 Reviews and approves all proposals conducted by nurses or that involve nurses as research subjects.

-Nursing Policy and Procedure Subcommittee
+Nursing Healthcare Policy Subcommittee

 Reviews and implements Lippincott Nursing procedures in all nursing areas.
 Sends all updated, completed, reviewed policies and procedures to the Nursing Professional Practice Committee for approval.
 Reviews and revises nursing policies and procedures incorporating evidence-based practices as appropriate.